Overview of the Climate Launchpad Bootcamp

 - Review of draft pitch decks

-- Analysis of past CLP winning pitches
+- Analysis of previous Climate Launchpad winning pitches

 - Intensive coaching sessions

-6. Key Challenges
+Key Challenges During the Bootcamp

-- Ensuring all teams conducted meaningful customer discovery
+- Ensuring teams conducted meaningful customer discovery

-Business Development
+Business Development Improvements

 - Clearer value propositions